ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457MG/messages.rst.txt

 Module
     VIR0002A
 Meaning
-    A log file switch has occurred
+    A log file switch has occurred to the inactive LOGFILE.
 Action
     None.